heygrady/blog/source/_posts/2012-05-25-responsive-images-without-javascript.markdown

 <!--more-->
 {% h2 Jumping Ahead: CSS-Only Apaptive Images %}

 To help get a handle on where this is going, here's a quick preview of the technique.
-This method of adaptive uses CSS in a `<style>` tag to make a `<span>` behave like an image.
+This method for adaptive images uses CSS in a `<style>` tag to make a `<span>` behave like an image.
 This method has broad browser support, is accessible and does not require JavaScript.

 First is some generic CSS that belongs in a global stylesheet and can be used for all adaptive images.
 The CSS is for making the `<span>` behave more like a native `<img>`.
 The key to this is `display: inline-block` and `background-size: 100%`.